MetalPetal/MetalPetal/README.md

 With premultiplied alpha, the RGB components represent the color of the pixel, adjusted for its opacity by multiplication.

-Most of the filters in MetalPetal accept unpremultiplied alpha and opaque images and output unpremultiplied alpha images.
-Some filters, such as  `MTIMultilayerCompositingFilter` accepts both unpremultiplied/premultiplied alpha images.

 MetalPetal handles alpha type explicitly.
 You are responsible for providing the correct alpha type during image creation.

 There are three alpha types in MetalPetal.